markstringer-dti/markstringer-dti.github.io/dti.md

 At the same time, it's important to be looking for situations which are in the third circle or are turning into third circle.
 Again, this can happen in stand up.
 The client can decide that the stand up is the meeting which he needs to use to take the opportunity to shout at the team and tell them to go faster.
 The client can decide that he wants to use show and tell to talk about how great the software *will* be rather than show how it currently is.

+The client can bring his boss, or his boss's boss, or the chairman of the company to the stand up.

 And it can happen with planning.
 For years, I've known what a good planning sounds like and I've struggled to express it.
 Finally, by thinking about second circle, I think I've got a way of expressing it.
 A good planning is absolutely about entering into second circle.
 The product owner walks through what they'd like to get done in the next two weeks.

 The team ask questions.
 Sometimes they suggest that something is too small and it can be bundled in with something else.
 Sometimes they point out that something is huge and will either take several sprints or will need breaking down into smaller bits.
-Sometimes there's heated discussion.
+Sometimes there's heated discussion which ranges quite widely before it settles on an agreed understanding.
 That's a second circle planning.

 But, as with all the other opportunities for second circle discussion, it can go wrong in lots of ways.
 The product owner can think that planning is about telling the team what they are going to do.
 It can even go wrong the other way.
 The team can start telling the product owner what they're going to do, ignoring the product owners to do list.

 But by far the most common way that planning slips out of second circle is that it becomes a discussion between the product owner and the lead developer.
 They might be in second circle with each other.
 Of course, that's better than the product owner lecturing the developer, or the other way round.
 But it the rest of the team are saying nothing.
-This is still bad.
+This is still bad, involving other developers and team members in second circle discussion is just as important as involving the client in second circle discussion.

+So, to come back again to the Taiichi Ohno question.
+If you're a project manage and you're tasked with delivering the impossible, what business are you in?

+This is the business that you're in.
+You're in the business of spotting aspects of the project, internally in the team and externally between the team, the client and possibly the client organisation which are either in first circle (people are shutting up, not saying what needs to be said, or mumbling to themselves) or third circle.
+What you want is second circle discussion.
+No shouting, no mumbling.
+Actual discussion.
+And to get it you'll need to have a box of tricks.

+The agile meetings are part of the box of tricks.
+Support for user research and the actual conduct of user research is another part of the box of tricks.
+Various kinds of artefacts that *show* the progress of the project rather than *tell* the client about the project are also part of that box of tricks.
+Risk meetings, where all kinds of changes in the organisational structure, changes in understanding about the project and subtle shifts in focus and value come out during conversation, these are also a tactic.

 ## Chapter 19 - Harm Reduction - Safe drugs, safe sex, safe SAFE